April 20, 2023

-Malaysian PR (Permit Masuk): Learning and Improving my Bahasa Malaysia for PR Interviews
+Malaysian PR (Permit Masuk): Learning and Improving my Bahasa Melayu for PR Interviews

-I've never been great at learning languages, and I wasn't confident about having to speak BM in the PR interviews.
-However, I put in a lot of preparation and managed to pass both interviews.
+Whilst I had taken lessons in the past, I did not use BM often and I wasn't confident about speaking it in the PR interviews.
+However I put in a lot of preparation and passed both interviews.

 This is how I learnt/improved my BM: